Paintings of Me: Promotion

 To promote the album, DeMartino performed at Musikfest a couple of times.
 In 2020, she performed "Champagne Dreams" and "Not Today" virtually due to the COVID-19 pandemic.
 The following year, she opened for German musician Zedd at the same festival and performed several songs from her album.
 DeMartino also headlined her own show in London to further promote the album.

 Singles

 The lead single "Pretty Little Mind" was released on October 9, 2020.
 It's an electro-pop song that features elements of EDM.
 "Not Today" was released on August 13, 2021, the same day she performed at Musikfest.
 Later on October 27, she released the third single "Immaculate" in which she described as a cancel culture anthem.
 The fourth and final single "Broken Morning", a pop-ballad song, was released March 25, 2022.

 Track listing

-All tracks are co-written by Gabriella DeMartino, except where noted.
+All tracks are written by Gabriella DeMartino, except where noted.